Skip Navigation Links

 Sidebar Application

-Students may pursue dual-degree training through the NIH MD/PhD Partnership Training Program via one of three academic tracks.
-Track 2 is for students who are currently enrolled in medical school or a Medical Scientist Training Program (MSTP).
-Interested candidates typically apply at the start of the second year of medical school.
+Students may pursue dual-degree training through the NIH MD/PhD Partnership Training Program via one of two academic tracks.
+Track 2 is for students who are currently enrolled in a clinical degree school.
+Interested candidates must apply at the start of the first year of clinical training.
+Upon acceptance, Track 2 Scholars take a leave of absence from the home institution after the second year of clinical training to pursue doctoral training through the NIH OxCam Program.
+Upon completion of the doctoral degree requirements, the student returns to the home institution to complete the clinical degree.

 Most students in the NIH MD/PhD Partnership Training Program earn their PhD through the NIH OxCam Program, a four-year PhD program partnered with the Universities of Oxford and Cambridge.
 Visit the NIH OxCam Program website for more information.

-Track 2 Scholars are responsible for funding the pre-clinical years of medical school (usually MS1 and MS2) and will begin the PhD phase of training in a NIH GPP.
-Track 2 Scholars enrolled in a participating MSTP may receive funds through the NIH MD/PhD Partnership Training Program to support the remaining years of medical school (usually MS3 and MS4).
-Although students enrolled in non-MSTP medical programs are unable to receive funds for their medical training, the PhD phase of training is fully-funded.
+Track 2 Scholars are responsible for funding the pre-clinical years of medical school (usually MS1) and will begin the PhD phase of training in a NIH GPP after MS2.
+Track 2 Scholars enrolled in a U.S.-based may receive funds for the medical or clinical degree program through the NIH Medical Scientist Partnership Program FM1 fellowship.
+FM1 funding applications will open July 8th and close August 8th.
+Students interested in applying are strongly encourage to read the Guidance for Applicants.

 Eligibility

-• Candidate must be enrolled in a U.S. medical school or Medical Scientist Training Program (MSTP)
+• Candidate must be enrolled in a U.S. medical or clinical degree program

-• Candidate must obtain permission from the medical program or MSTP Director in order to participate in one of the NIH GPPs
+• Candidate must obtain permission from the medical or clinical program Director in order to participate in one of the NIH GPPs

 Candidates interested in admission to Track 2 of the NIH MD/PhD Partnership Training Program must submit the NIH GPP application.
 To start an application: